6 Memorable & Intentional Ways To Spend Your Birthday Alone

 Here’s the thing: you can volunteer to give back and to feel less alone.
 It doesn’t have to be an either/or situation.
 The reality is that volunteering is a great way to connect with others and to reduce loneliness.

 This is especially true for millennials and seniors since both populations tend to struggle with loneliness.
+Even if you’re younger and unsure of what to do on your 18th birthday alone, for instance, volunteering might be the perfect way to spend your day.

 Volunteering often helps you to gain a new perspective on life and to be grateful for what you have.